parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 48.5 ms

 Convert data to Zarr format that will be later on used by Scarf.
 For this we use Scarf's CrToZarr class.
 This class will first quickly ascertain the data to be written and will create a zarr format file for data to be written into.
 CrToZarr takes two mandatory arguments.
 The first is the cellranger reader an other is the name of the output file.
-NOTE: When we say zarr file, we actually mean zarr directory  because unoike HDF5 Zarr hierarchy is organized as a directory structure.
+NOTE: When we say zarr file, we actually mean zarr directory  because, unlike HDF5, Zarr hierarchy is organized as a directory structure.

 ```python